SHEET MUSIC: The most accurate transcriptions of GERSHWIN by Steve Law

 Admittedly they are hard to transcribe from CD recordings.
 I noticed with piano roll recordings that some notes don’t come out evenly or there are slight differences from one recording to another.
 It would be easier to take the piano rolls themselves and put it though a computer with the right software so I could be 100% sure but I’m pleased enough with my own transcriptions for now.

 Artis Wodehouse has arranged and published some of the piano rolls for piano solo and duet.
 George Litterest transcribed the notes by playing the rolls though a Yamaha disc playing piano and turning the notes into Midi back in the early 1990s.
-It has been done well.
+This has been done very well.